AlexandrByzov/dotfiles/README.md

-# How to use this setup
+# How to use this setup?

 To sync installed apps in `brew`, you need to use: